 Keep your eyes closed for at least a full minute, and let the hurt feelings roll through you.
 You’ll feel them rise inside you like a tide or wave of heat.
 Take the palm of your hand, and press lightly on your upper chest just under your collarbone.

 If the hurt is centered there, a deep sigh will release it.
 Or touch your throat, and see if you want to let out a quiet groan.
-Or put your fingertips just below your eyes on either side of your nose, and if the feelings is there, you’re moments away from feeling tears in your eyes.
+Or put your fingertips just below your eyes on either side of your nose, and if the feeling is there, you’re moments away from feeling tears in your eyes.

 Try and stay with your feelings until it peaks and subsides.
 Then take a deep breath and release it and open your eyes.